 On July 14, 2017, the U.S. District Court for the Northern District of Illinois dismissed two lawsuits challenging the ZEC program contained in FEJA.
 On July 17, 2017, the plaintiffs appealed the court's decisions to the U.S. Court of Appeals for the Seventh Circuit.
+Plaintiffs-Appellants initial brief was filed on August 28, 2017 and the state's and Exelon's briefs were filed on October 27, 2017.
+Reply briefs are due on December 12, 2017.

 Additionally, on July 25, 2017, the U.S. District Court for the Southern District of New York dismissed a lawsuit challenging the ZEC program contained in the New York CES.
-The plaintiffs in the New York case have indicated that they intend to appeal.
+On August 24, 2017, the plaintiffs appealed the decision to the Second Circuit.
+Plaintiffs-Appellants' initial brief was filed on October 13 and the state's and Exelon's briefs are due on November 17, 2017.
+Reply briefs are due on December 1, 2017.

 These court decisions uphold the ZEC programs which support Illinois's and New York's efforts to advance clean energy and preserve affordable and reliable energy resources for customers.
 See Note 5 - Regulatory Matters of the Combined Notes to the Consolidated Financial Statements for additional information regarding FEJA and the New York CES.